-He also strongly disliked Christmas, as he refused to let his family decorate the Whitehouse during the holidays and even went as far as not having trees or lights because his wife passed away on December 24.
+He also intensely disliked Christmas, as he refused to let his family decorate the Whitehouse during the holidays.
+He even went as far as not having trees or lights because his wife passed away on December 24.

 25. William McKinley

 McKinley had a very interesting nickname, “Dollar Bill,” however, this wasn’t because of his monetary policies but because he was a millionaire when he became President.